25/11/2025

 • Greater stiffness

-• Substantially less thermal expansion rate
+• Substantially lower thermal expansion

-• Increased stability when exposed to temperature fluctuation
+• Increased stability under temperature fluctuation

 • Lower creep rate